-I’m guessing if you are reading this then you are probably a manual therapist, and probably pissed off with the title of my blog that’s just called into question your skill, your training and your experience!
-But before you ‘blow a fuse‘ and head down to the comments section, please hear me out and continue to read on a little further!
+I’m guessing if you are reading this then you are probably a therapist who uses manual therapy, and I’m guessing you are either curious or slightly pissed with the title of my blog that’s just questioned your skills, training, and experience!

-It had a mixed response, some agreeing, some disagreeing, so I thought I would expand on this a bit more and explain why I think that there is NO ‘technical’ skill needed to apply ANY manual therapy.
+A few weeks ago I posted the above controversial tweet and it had a mixed response, some agreeing, some disagreeing, many not caring.
+However, I thought I would expand on this a bit more and explain why I think that there is NO skill needed in any manual therapy.

 Anyone can do manual therapy

-I believe anyone can ‘do’ manual therapy well, without any formal training, without any great experience, without any expensive post graduate courses and exams, and get just as good, if not better results than so called highly skilled professionals.
+I know that anyone can ‘do’ manual therapy without formal training, qualifications, experience, or expensive courses, and get just as good, if not better results than the so-called ‘experts’.

-It’s this, amongst other things that I will get on to, that got me thinking, how is this possible?
-How is it that my wife makes my neck feel so much better, compared to a £50+ per hour highly trained professional?
+It’s these kinds of stories, among other things that got me thinking, how is this possible?
+How is it that my wife and other non trained ‘therapists’ can make people feel just as good if not better than a £50+ per hour highly trained professional?

-Many mistake my constant skeptical critique of manual therapy as me saying it doesn’t work or it doesn’t have a role.
-That’s just not true, and a false dichomtomy and pisses me off hugely, please stop it.
+Many mistake my constant, some say savage, critique of manual therapy as saying it doesn’t work or doesn’t have a role.
+That’s just not true, and a false dichotomy, and pisses me off hugely, so please stop it.

-But what I am highly critical and skeptical about is those who try to make this process of simple, caring, soothing touch over complicated, over technical and over hyped in its application!
+However, what I am highly critical and sceptical about is those who try to make this process of simple, caring, soothing touch over complicated, over technical, over-hyped, and overpriced in its application!

 What is manual therapy?

-Manual therapy exists under bewildering array of names, some well-known ones like massage, manipulation and mobilisation.
+Manual therapy exists under a bewildering array of names, some well-known like massage, manipulation and mobilisation.
 Sometimes they have more complex and ‘scientific’ sounding names like effleurage, petrissage, myofascial release or deep transverse frictions.
-Some have more exotic and glamorous titles like Tunia, Graston, Active Release Techniques, and then there are those named after their influential creator such as Rolfing, Maitland or Bowen.
+Some have more exotic and glamorous names like Tunia, Graston, Active Release, and then there are those named after their influential creators such as Rolfing, Maitland or Bowen.

-And more annoyingly they all think that their method is far superior than the other methods, with such an air of snobbery and self-imposed hierarchy it is one of the reasons I dislike the manual therapy industry and its guru’s so much.
+Another similarity that all these manual therapy courses have is they all think that their method is superior to all the other methods, usually with an air of arrogance, snobbery, and self-imposed superiority, that would make a monarch blush.
+This is without doubt one of the reasons I dislike the manual therapy industry and many of it’s guru’s and teachers so much.

-But the other reason why I dislike the manual therapy profession so much, and why I am being highly critical of it, is that after spending many thousands of pounds, and many years of my time, being taught and lead to believe that manual therapy is a big powerful tool that can help ‘fix’ or ‘cure’ people in pain.
-I have come to realise that this just isn’t the case.
-Manual therapy is not as powerful or useful as many claim, it’s certainly not as specific and lets get to the crux of my blog… there is NO technical skill needed!
+The other reason why I dislike the manual therapy profession so much, and why I am highly critical of it, is that after spending many thousands of pounds, and many years being taught and lead to believe that manual therapy is a great big powerful tool that can help ‘fix’ or ‘cure’ people in pain, I have come to realise that this just isn’t the case.

 A slow realisation